Leadership & Service | Senior School | Denstone College | Staffordshire

 LEADERSHIP & SERVICE

-Leadership and service in schools are essential components of a well-rounded education that not only benefit the individuals involved but also contribute positively to the school community and beyond.
+Leadership and service in schools are essential components of a well-rounded education that not only benefit the individuals involved but also contribute positively to the school community and beyond; they sit at the heart of life in the Senior School and help pupils develop the confidence, character and habits that universities and employers value.

-The leadership and service experiences gained in school can have a lasting impact on students' personal and professional lives.
+The leadership and service experiences gained in school can have a lasting impact on students' personal and professional lives; through our co-curricular activities and the weekly rhythm of Shape of the Week, pupils practise teamwork, communication, initiative and resilience, building a strong foundation for future study and careers.

-Many students who participate in leadership and service activities in school go on to become active contributors to their communities and leaders in their respective fields.
+Many students who participate in leadership and service activities in school go on to become active contributors to their communities and leaders in their respective fields; these experiences also support strong outcomes and next steps through senior results, careers and further education.

 In This Section